liximomo/vscode-sftp/README.md

   // string - Absolute path to user private key.
   privateKeyPath: null,

-   // string - For an encrypted private key, this is the passphrase used to decrypt it.
+  // mixed - For an encrypted private key, this is the passphrase string used to decrypt it.
+Set to true for enable passphrase dialog.
+This will prevent from using cleartext passphrase in this config.
   passphrase: null,

   // boolean - Set to true for enable verifyCode dialog.
 Keyboard interaction authentication mechanism.
 For example using Google Authentication (Multi factor)